• Skip to primary navigation

 2. Please check the dates with us first

-As we’re usually fully booked 2-3 months ahead, please do email us and check that your ideal day of travel and dental treatment fits in with our clinics’ calendar first.
+As we’re usually fully booked 2-3 months ahead, please email us and check that your ideal day of travel and dental treatment fits in with our clinics’ calendar first.

 (you can see the timelines for various types of dental treatments abroad here)